bookofproofs/bookofproofs.github.io/_sources/history/18th-century/mutis.md

 title: Mutis, José
 born: 1732
 died: 1808
-keywords: José Celestino Mutis, Royal Botanical Expedition, Areas of Triangles, Calculation of Polygons, Plane Curve Geometry, Mutis Academy, Differential Equations
+keywords: josé mutis,mutis
-description: José Celestino Mutis organized and directed the Royal Botanical Expedition of the New Kingdom of Granada, making remarkable accomplishments in mathematics and science.
+description: José Celestino Mutis was a Spanish scientist who organised and directed the Royal Botanical Expedition of the New Kingdom of Granada, one of the most important scientific expeditions of the eighteenth century.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---